bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 If several scans of the same modality are acquired they MUST be indexed with the [`run-<index>`](../99-appendices/09-entities.md#run) key-value pair:
 `_run-1`, `_run-2`, `_run-3`, and so on (only nonnegative integers are allowed as run labels).
+If however these scans of the same modality contain different labels (e.g. `_acq-`, `_ce-`, `_desc-`) then the run label and indexing are optional, unless the labels are the same.
 When there is only one scan of a given type the run key MAY be omitted.
 Please note that diffusion imaging data is stored elsewhere (see below).